-Piazza del Duomo in Florence can be considered the heart of the city.
-It’s pretty unavoidable to pass through if you’re downtown, and it has a high concentration of beauty.
+Piazza del Duomo in Florence can be considered the heart of the city and it has a high concentration of beauty.
 You’ll want to start off your two days with this location since it remains a point of reference for your stay.
-Piazza del Duomo is a complex that includes five places you can visit: the Church of Santa Maria del Fiore (the Duomo), the Baptistery, Giotto's Bell Tower, the Church of Santa Reparata and the Museo dell'Opera.
-There is a single ticket to visit all the monuments of Piazza Duomo and it costs only 15 euro.
-For details and opening hours see the official website.
+Piazza del Duomo is a complex that includes five places you should visit: the Church of Santa Maria del Fiore (the Duomo), the Baptistery, Giotto's Bell Tower, the Church of Santa Reparata and the Museo dell'Opera del Duomo.
+There is a single ticket to visit all the monuments of Piazza Duomo.
+For details and opening hours, visit the official website.

-It can be pretty tiring to cover all the ground and monuments in this piazza (read our experience with the 463 steps of the Duomo!) so after this you’ll need something to eat.
-The options are truly endless, but if you want to try something really traditional you can choose a “vinaino” (wine bar) or a stall selling lampredotto and tripe.
-The less economical but still traditional alternative is to lunch in one of the historical cafés of Florence.
+It can be pretty tiring to see all the monuments in this piazza (especially if you want to climb on the top of the Duomo!) so after this you’ll need something to eat.
+The options are truly endless, but if you want to try something really traditional you can choose a “vinaino” (a sort of chip and cheerful wine bar) or a stall selling lampredotto and tripe.
+There are also historical markets like Mercato Centrale where you can find all sorts of food, both local and international.
+The less economical but still traditional alternative is to lunch in one of the historic restaurants of Florence.

-The next stop in the historical centre of Florence is Via dei Calzaiuoli, where there are numerous shops and a very beautiful church that is worth a visit, the Church of Orsanmichele (free admission).
-After all these "tough" visits we suggest something lighter.
+The next stop in the centre of Florence is Via dei Calzaiuoli, where there are numerous shops and a very beautiful church that is worth a visit: the Church of Orsanmichele (with free entrace).
 Head over to the Loggia del Porcellino, sometimes called the “New Market” (though it’s been here for over a century), with many stalls and souvenir stands.
-Locate the Porcellino (a bronze-boar fountain): it is said to bring good luck if you insert a coin in its mouth and it falls into the grate at the foot of the fountain.
+Reach the Porcellino (a bronze boar shaped fountain): it is said to bring good luck if you insert a coin in its mouth and it falls into the grate at the foot of the fountain.

 You are just a few steps from Piazza della Signoria, the civic centre of the city.
 It is dominated by Palazzo della Signoria, also called Palazzo Vecchio, the seat of government that was built between 1290-1300.
 Today it is home to the Florence City Council and much of it is visitable as a museum.
-You can also climb the Tower of Arnolfo (the tallest tower in the city of Florence at 94 meters) and stroll along the walkway of the “ronda” or rounds, where soldiers kept watch over the city.
-Palazzo Vecchio is not the only point of interest of Piazza della Signoria: here you can admire real works of art in the open air in the Loggia dei Lanzi.
+You can also climb the Tower of Arnolfo (the tallest tower in the city of Florence, 94 meters high) and stroll along the walkway of the “ronda” or rounds, where soldiers kept watching over the city.
+Palazzo Vecchio is not the only point of interest of Piazza della Signoria: here you can admire real works of art in the open air Loggia dei Lanzi.